lwgkzl/BR-Agent/README.md

 # BR-Agent

-There is code for paper " “My nose is running.”
-“Are you also coughing?”: Building A Medical Diagnosis Agent with Interpretable Inquiry Logics "
+This is the repository of our IJCAI'2022 paper: "'My nose is running.''Are you also coughing?': Building A Medical Diagnosis Agent with Interpretable Inquiry Logics".

+The codes and data will be released within a few days.